Waldenism/Lunchy/README.md

 ## Yarn Commands
-Run "yarn install" upon cloning
+Run `yarn install` upon cloning

-"~/pathway/Lunchy$ yarn dev"
+`~/pathway/Lunchy$ yarn dev`
-### runs babel-node in a development environment and uses webpack hot reloading
+runs babel-node in a development environment and uses webpack hot reloading

-"~/pathway/Lunchy$ yarn build"
+`~/pathway/Lunchy$ yarn build`
-### transpiles express files from ./lunchyapp into ./build
+transpiles express files from ./lunchyapp into ./build

-"~/pathway/Lunchy$ yarn bundle"
+`~/pathway/Lunchy$ yarn bundle`
-### transpiles and minifies jsx from ./client/src/index.js to ./client/public/bundle.js
+transpiles and minifies jsx from ./client/src/index.js to ./client/public/bundle.js

-"~/pathway/Lunchy$ yarn start"
+`~/pathway/Lunchy$ yarn start`
-### runes node in production
+runes node in production

 ## Directory Structure
---build: Currently holds all of the transpiled ES6 jS from the "lunchyapp" directory, created and populated via "yarn build"
+-- build: Currently holds all of the transpiled ES6 jS from the "lunchyapp" directory, created and populated via "yarn build"
          This folder will not be in the GitHub repo once Jenkins is properly configured to run build commands on its own

---client: holds all static files and React components
+-- client: holds all static files and React components
     -- public: holds the index.html page and the bundled React (as bundle.js) -- src: holds all images, React components, and React pages